-- A. The race committee may change a leg of the course that begins at a rounding mark or at a gate by changing the position of the next mark (or the finishing line) and signaling all boats before they begin the leg. - B. If the direction of the leg will be changed, the signal should be the display of Code flag "C" with repetitive sounds and a board with the new compass bearing and distance to the next mark. - C. The race committee shall announce course changes on VHF Channel 68.

-This modifies RRS 33.
+- A. The Race Committee may change a leg of the course that begins at a rounding mark or at a gate by changing the position of the next mark (or the finish line) and signaling all boats before they begin the leg. - B. If the direction of the leg will be changed, the signal should be the display of Code Flag "C" with repetitive sounds and a board with the new compass bearing and distance to the next mark. - C. The Race Committee shall announce course changes on VHF Channel 68. - D. This Rule 12. modifies RRS 33.